Promotion of Early Career Researchers Transferable Skills

 Certification of such skills is seen as a competitive advantage in the labour market, which is why certificates of attendance are issued (for one day courses or longer) to document these achievements.

 The course program ”Transferable Skills“ is free of charge for postdocs and doctoral candidates of the University of Bern.
-Whereas ECTS recommendations are made, the decision as to whether or not academic achievements shall be recognized or considered as a part of a candidate’s doctoral studies lies with the faculties and graduate schools.
+ECTS are entered into the Core Teaching System of University of Bern, the decision as to whether or not academic achievements shall be recognized or considered as a part of a candidate’s doctoral studies lies with the faculties and graduate schools.
 Please note the Terms & Conditions below.
 As far as is useful and possible, a product is developed in each workshop, with individual feedback provided by the lecturers.